Princess Tsuguko of Takamado: 2011–2013

 In August 2011, she attended the "28th Tokyo Disabilities Comprehensive Art Exhibition" held in the main store of the Seibu Department Stores located in Ikebukuro, Toshima, Tokyo, with her mother Hisako.
-She was also taken in the photo with the laureate.

 In February 2012, she and her mother, as well as Takako, former Princess Suga (a sister of Emperor Emeritus Akihito) attended the Japan Grand Prix International Orchid Festival 2012 in Tokyo and met with members of the Oman Embassy in Japan.
 On 8 April 2012, Princess Tsuguko visited and toured the Arab Charity Bazaar organized by the "Society of the Wives of the Arab Ambassadors in Japan (SWAAJ)" in Tokyo.
-On the occasion, she was welcomed at the event by the wife of the then-Ambassador of Kuwait to Japan.

-In August 2013 she paid an unofficial visit to Sri Lanka at the invitation of the then-President Mahinda Rajapaksa: she arrived at Bandaranaike International Airport in Katunayake on 19 August 2013, and was received by Sri Lankan officials; on 20 August 2013, she met the president for a courtesy call; on the same day, she met the also visiting Princess Sirindhorn of Thailand and together toured the Temple of the Tooth in Kandy and attended the local Kandy Esala Perahera Festival; lately the same day, Princess Tsuguko visited the Malwathu Maha Viharaya Monastery in Kandy; on 22 August 2013, she took a helicopter tour of the Minneriya National Park in North Central Province and of the historical city of Anuradhapura; Princess Tsuguko returned to Japan on 23 August 2013.
-In September 2013, she attended the final of the Grass Ski World Championships in Shichikashuku, Miyagi Prefecture: she met some Czech athletes present and congratulated them.
+In August 2013 she paid an unofficial visit to Sri Lanka at the invitation of the then-President Mahinda Rajapaksa: on 20 August 2013, she met the president for a courtesy call; on the same day, she met the also visiting Princess Sirindhorn of Thailand and together they toured the Temple of the Tooth in Kandy and attended the local Kandy Esala Perahera Festival.
+Princess Tsuguko visited the Malwathu Maha Viharaya Monastery in Kandy; on 22 August 2013, she took a helicopter tour of the Minneriya National Park in North Central Province and of the historical city of Anuradhapura; In September 2013, she attended the final of the Grass Ski World Championships in Shichikashuku, Miyagi Prefecture.